GENIVI/meta-ivi/README.md

 URI: git://git.yoctoproject.org/poky
 > branch:   daisy
-> revision: 5306aaab07a7a9b3b0c7e8008dabbd2e89daec28
+> revision: 98ad3cb2c0f5975a0df4cebc06775aaae657700d

-Using the above git sha's and master meta-ivi, bitbaking horizon-image is known to work (the horizon-image build should be GENIVI 6.0 compliant).
+Using the above git sha, bitbaking horizon-image is known to work.
+(the horizon-image build should be GENIVI 6.0 compliant)

 For creating a specific GENIVI compliant image version, please make sure you git checkout the related meta-ivi branch and follow the build instructions located in the README.md file of that branch.
 So for example, to build an image that should be GENIVI 5.0 compliant, checkout the meta-ivi 5.0 branch, and follow the README.md part of that branch.
 As does the GENIVI Alliance we only support the current and the previous version.
 Any version older than that is not supported any more, and therefore may not build or run.

 Supported Machines